Fewnomial Systems with Many Roots, and an Adelic Tau Conjecture: Introduction

+Note that the maximal number of roots in $\Csn$ of an $(n+k)$-nomial $n\times n$ system $F$ over $\C$ is undefined for any fixed $n$ and $k$: consider $((x^d_1-1)\cdots(x^d_1-k),x_2-1,\ldots, x_n-1)$ as $d\longrightarrow\infty$.
+Nevertheless, the maximal number of roots in $\Rn_+$ is well-defined and finite for any fixed $n,k\!\geq\!1$.
+The latter assertion is a very special case of Khovanski's {\em Theorem on Complex Fewnomials} (see \cite[Thm.\ 1 (pp.\ 82--83), Thm.\ 2 (pp.\ 87--88), and Cor.\ 3$'$ (pg.\ 88)]{few}), which estimates the number of roots in angular sub-regions of $\Cn$ for a broad class of analytic functions. \cite{few} does not appear to state any explicit upper bounds for $Y_\C(n,k)$, but one can in fact show (see Section \ref{sec:wrap}) that it suffices to study the real case. \begin{thm} For all $n,k\!\geq\!1$, we have $Y_\C(n,k)\!=\!Y_\R(n,k)$. \end{thm}

 We now discuss the number of roots, over a local field, of certain non-sparse univariate polynomials that nevertheless admit a compact expression, e.g., $(x^9_1+1)^{1000}-(x_1-3)^{2^8}$.
-We also discuss connections to the $\pp$ vs.\ $\np$ Problem.
+This refinement leads us to computational number theory and variants of the famous {\em $\pp$ vs.\ $\np$ Problem}.
 As we will see shortly, complexity theory leads us to challenging open problems that can be stated entirely within the context of arithmetic geometry.

-\subsection{Applications and New Conjectures on Straight-Line Programs}
+\section{Applications and New Conjectures on Straight-Line Programs}